SishaarRao/Tweet-at-Trump/README.md

 $ bash setup.sh
 ```

 After a few seconds, run this command.
-If you see 'worker: crashed', refer to [Errors](#errors) part of README
+If you see 'worker: crashed', refer to [Errors](#errors)

 ``` Shell
 $ heroku ps